 Many secrets surrounded the Royal Wedding of Prince William to Kate Middleton, but the groom's cake is no longer 'under wraps.'
 Former Royal Chef Darren McGrady has agreed to share the recipe with us!
 This chocolate biscuit cake is a tea-time favorite of the Queen, and was requested specifically by Prince William for the wedding.

 Cream the butter and sugar in a bowl until the mixture starts to lighten.
-Melt the 4 ounces of chocolate and add to the butter mixture whilst constantly stirring.
+Melt the 4 ounces of chocolate (in a double boiler if you have one).
+Off heat, add the butter mixture whilst constantly stirring.

 Beat in the egg to the mixture.